dontpanicdao/starknet-burner/docs/design/05-next.md

    v0.3.0)
 2. make the contract upgradable from drone (target v0.4.0) as for now, the procedure requires you interact with your argent-x wallet on voyager.
+3. develop offchain collaborations that could be sealed with a set of signatures.
+It could be a fraud detection system, a 2FA service or even some third party authentication.
+The goal would be to rely on 3rd parties to prevents fraud. (target v0.5.0)

 ## Expected technical evolution